Hanging with the kiddos 24-7 makes date night more of a challenge. When do you fit in a date night for homeschool parents?

 If you’re able, enjoy a night out occasionally.

-Now we might order in a concert to our room, light some candles at a bistro table and serve each other a homemade dinner while the kids play on screens (our youngest is 12).
+- Now we might order in a concert to our room, light some candles at a bistro table and serve each other a homemade dinner while the kids play on screens.

 Even getting outside to do a hike, cross country ski along the canal, or a walk in the neighbourhood just the two of you is so useful.